0 Recently Viewed Program(s)

 What to do in the moment

-If you're already very angry, try to remove yourself from the immediate situation.
-Take some time away, and let people know when you'll be back.
+Take some time away, and tell people when you'll be back.
 If possible, don't drive.

 Anger interferes with people's ability to think very clearly.
 You don't want to say or do something you'll regret.